Dance

 with Gabriel Mata in Diane Frank's Branch, Tendril, Vine (2016).
 Photo: Frank Chen

-to continue living every day as a full-time scholar and dancer.
 I received my early training at Pasadena Civic Ballet, the Perlman-Stoy School of Ballet and Stephens College.
 In 2009, I co-founded the Ballet Company at Berkeley and between 2011 and 2012, I taught and choreographed for the University of Cambridge Ballet Club.
 My training in contemporary dance began at UC Berkeley under Marit Brook-Kothlow and Felipe Barrueto-Cabello of Joe Goode Performance Group.
 I also trained at the San Francisco Conservatory of Dance under the direction of Summer Lee Rhatigan.
-I have performed works by Christian Burns (BurnsWork), Alex Ketley (the Foundry), Diane Frank, Robert Moses, Adam Weinert, and Holly Stone.
-Dance and embodied research is fundamental to how I approach questions of power, freedom, autonomy, inclusion, and human flourishing.
+I have performed works by Christian Burns (BurnsWork), Alex Ketley (the Foundry), Diane Frank, Robert Moses, Adam Weinert, Holly Stone, and Marcus Schulkind.

 in Alex Ketley's No Hero (2017 Restaging).
 Photo: Frank Chen